unahouExosite/docs/portals/README.md

 ##### Request

 * Request body is a [data source object](#data-source-object).
 Currently only the following keys may be updated:
-    * `"info": {"description": ...}` - description under info (optional)
+    * `"info": {"description": ...}` - description under info, optional.

-    If you send any keys besides these, it will do nothing.
+    If any keys beside these are sent, they will be ignored.

 * Requires authentication.

 ##### Response

-* `201 Created`: Returned along with a body containing a [data source object](#data-source-object) if the data source is updated successfully.
+* `200 OK`: Returned along with a body containing a [data source object](#data-source-object) if the data source was updated successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to update data sources.
+    * Returned if the caller does not have permission to update data sources.
 * `404 Not Found`: Returned if data sources rid is invalid.

 ##### Example